A.N.: Have you read Indian Country by Kurt Schlichter? I did. My cousin recommended it.

 BTW, this is a Derivative Work.

 Dale Chalmers kept his shower short for two reasons.
 First, long showers were an unnecessary waste of money.
-Only cucks living in the blue wasted money on that kind of bullshit.
+Only cucks living in the cities wasted money on that kind of bullshit.
 He wasn’t some metrosexual, getting his nails done and his hair highlighted and whatnot that took long showers.

 The second–and more valid– reason was that the hot water heater was broken and the water was cold as shit.
 New hot water heaters were running upwards of $2,000, thanks to the aftermath of the Trade Wars, and if he had an extra $2,000… well, he didn’t have an extra $2,000.